-In August 2018, the FASB issued ASU 2018-14 Compensation- Retirement Benefits-Defined Benefit Plans-General (Subtopic 715-20): Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans.
+In August 2018, the FASB issued ASU 2018-14 Compensation-Retirement Benefits-Defined Benefit Plans-General (Subtopic 715-20): Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans.
 The amendments in this Update remove disclosures that are no longer considered cost beneficial, clarify the specific requirements of certain disclosures, and add new disclosure requirements identified as relevant.
 Although narrow in scope, the amendments are considered an important part of the FASB's efforts to improve the effectiveness of disclosures in the notes to financial statements by applying concepts in the Concepts Statement, Conceptual Framework for Financial Reporting-Chapter 8: Notes to Financial Statements.
-The amendments are effective for fiscal years ending after December 15, 2020, for public business entities.
-Early adoption is permitted.
-Evaluation of any possible effects the guidance may have on the statements of financial condition and results of operations is in progress.
+The amendments were effective for fiscal years ending after December 15, 2020, for public business entities.
+Adoption of this guidance in 2021 did not have a material impact on the statements of financial condition and results of operations.

-In June 2016, the FASB issued ASU 2016-13 Financial Instruments -Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This Update, and subsequent clarifying guidance and amendments issued, is intended to improve financial reporting by requiring timelier recording of credit losses on financial instruments.
 It requires an organization to measure all expected credit losses for financial assets held at the reporting date through the life of the financial instrument.
 Financial institutions and other organizations will use forward-looking information to estimate their credit losses.
 Additionally, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
 For public companies that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
-Early adoption is permitted.
 Evaluation of any possible effects the guidance may have on the statements of financial condition and results of operations is in progress.